Care and support for adults in Swindon

 • Phone the Samaritans on 116 123 or visit the Samaritans website

-If you are struggling with your mental health which you feel is not improving with self-help - NHS tools, the first thing you should do is speak with your GP, or if you have one, your Lead Practitioner in your Community Mental Health team.
+If you are struggling with your mental health and it is not improving with self-help - NHS tools, speak with your GP, or if you have one, your Lead Practitioner in your Community Mental Health team.

 Mental health issues are common and treatable.
 The sooner you seek help, the better.
-Please also check out the support available both locally and nationally.
+Also check out the support available both locally and nationally.

 You can search our mental wellbeing webpage for support and services in your area offered by local charities, community groups, businesses and other organisations.